*As a publicly listed company, we bring added transparency, credibility, and trust to your preparation journey.

 • Do not overthink the implications.
 Aspirants have a propensity to worry about what will happen if they do not pass.
 It is always essential to have a good attitude and to keep working hard.

 • Do not deviate from the timetable.
-You cannot afford to violate your schedule since you only have 30 days.
-At the same time, do not impose a strict deadline on yourself.
+You cannot afford to lose schedule discipline when you only have 30 days.
+At the same time, do not be too rigid; build in short breaks to avoid burnout.

 • Keep some spare time for recreation.
 This can help you relax and concentrate better on your academics.